root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - On the left pane, press again on the "Projects" icon.
 - At the bottom of the "Key" tree viewer, deactivate or activate submodules of *ROOT* as needed.
 This acts as passing `-Dmodule=ON` via the command line.
 - Consider enabling "testing" to run all *ROOT* tests.
-- In the "Build steps", click on "Details", and specify `-j8` on the "CMake arguments" or whatever other number, to speed up the build.
+- In the "Build steps" section, click on "Details", and specify `-j8` on the "CMake arguments" or whatever other number, to speed up the build.
 - On the left bottom pane, click on the "Build" (the big hammer) icon, and *ROOT* will be compiled.
-- Once built, on the left, click on "Projects", "Kit", "Run" small icon on the right, under "Build & Run", and under "Run configuration", select which executable you want to run.
+- Once built, on the left, click on "Projects", click on "your-Kit-name" on the left, under "Build & Run", then on the "Run" small icon just below it, and under "Run configuration" on the right, select from the dropdown which executable you want to run.
+(The one selected by default might be "FileCheck", click on it to change it).
+- Under "Command line arguments", specify what arguments you want to pass to this executable.
+- Specify also the "Working directory".
+- If needed, activate the "Run in terminal" checkbox.
-- You can run it from the big "Play" icon on the left pane.
+- You can then run it from the big "Play" icon on the left pane.

 ### Debugging your ROOT scripts or executables with GDB

-To debug your script, on the "Projects", "Kit", "Run" settings, specify your executable (your own standalone application, or `root.exe`) and your command line arguments, e.g. the name of the script you want to run as well as their parameters.
-If you want to precompile instead of interpret with cling, consider using the debug flag `g` when passing the argument (`yourScript.C+g`)
+To debug your script, on the "Projects", "Build & Run", "Your-Kit-Name, "Run" settings, specify your executable right of "Run configuration" by clicking on the dropdown menu (your own standalone application, or `root.exe`) and specify your "Command line arguments", e.g. `-l -b` as well as "Working directory", e.g. the name of the script you want to run as well as their parameters.
+If you want to precompile instead of interpret with cling, consider using the debug flag `g` when passing the command line argument (`yourScript.C+g`)

 Click then on the "Play-Bug" icon on the left, and your script will run in "Debug" mode.
 Breakpoints can be set interactively on your code. <kbd>F5</kbd> will pause or resume your process, as well as show you a workspace of the active variables and threads.
+For example, specify as "Command line arguments" `-l -b hsimple.C+ -q` and as working directory `your-root-folder/tutorials`.
+Open this file within QtCreator, and click on the left of the line numbers, and then click on the "Play-Bug" icon on the left, the script will execute and pause when it reaches that point.

-As an example, below a screenshot while debugging [a deadlock in the TThread class](https://github.com/root-project/root/issues/8365).
+Below a screenshot of another example, while debugging [a deadlock in the TThread class](https://github.com/root-project/root/issues/8365).

 [![Debugging example with QtCreator](https://user-images.githubusercontent.com/10653970/155715232-c86cfd3d-2153-454f-a948-ccd9a8595363.png)](https://user-images.githubusercontent.com/10653970/155715232-c86cfd3d-2153-454f-a948-ccd9a8595363.png)